1

 Explore

-The Ministry of Defence and Veterans Affairs (MoDVA) has often informed the Parliament and the country, in general, of imminent security threats [1].
-The…
+The Ministry of Defence and Veterans Affairs (MoDVA) in Uganda routinely informs Parliament and the public about imminent security threats, demonstrating a degree of…

 Explore